-The Company and its parent companies have agreements with certain equity investees (see Note 5) pursuant to which the Company has made or received related party transaction payments for the receipt of goods or services.
-The Company and its parent companies recorded payments to equity investees totaling \$213 million, \$229 million and \$225 million during the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company has agreements with certain equity investees (see Note 5) pursuant to which the Company has made or received related party transaction payments for the receipt of goods or services.
+The Company recorded payments to equity investees totaling \$213 million, \$229 million and \$225 million during the years ended December 31, 2022, 2021 and 2020, respectively.

-18. Commitments and Contingencies
+20. Commitments and Contingencies